vdlald/file-system/README.md

 [x] T-16.
 Save a block size of the FS in metadata
 [x] T-3.
 Reading files in FS
 [x] T-17.
 Delete file in FS
+[x] T-18.
+Update file in FS

 [ ] P-1.
 Two files with same name problem
 [ ] P-2.
 FS initial max size is only 2GB
 [ ] P-3.
 The initial metadata size should not be in the initial metadata size [ ] P-4.
 Allocated space offset validation
 [ ] P-5. readBlocks can not allocate more than Integer.MAX bytes
+[ ] P-6. update does not remove index blocks when compressing a file

 ## T-0.
 Base project template